jbarberia/jbarberia.github.io/docs/_sources/_posts/mip_in_gis.md.txt

 The frequency of this voltage could be different from the power frequency.
 This allows us to use resonant test equipments.

-The first step is done to check that the

 ## Limitations in the test
 ![Resonant system](_images/gis_resonance.jpg)